 - Artichoke dip can be assembled up to 8 hours before you plan to serve it.
 Keep it covered in the fridge until you’re ready to bake the dip in the oven.

-- Serve your dip with baguette slices, pretzel chips, fresh vegetables, pita chips or breadsticks.
+- Serve your dip with baguette slices, pretzel chips, tortilla chips, fresh carrots, cucumber or celery, pita chips or breadsticks.
 I like to put out an assortment of dipping options.
+I also offer other hearty appetizers along with my dip such as garlic parmesan wings and crab rangoon.

 This dip will stay fresh in the fridge for up to 4 days.
 I recommend reheating the pan covered in the oven until warmed through, or you can microwave individual portions.